LanceMatch/LanceMatch/how-it-works/payment/index.md

 ## Payment

 We're a credible, collaborative marketplace committed to a wonderful experience.
-Nothing is more important to us than ensuring your process is smooth from start to finish.
+Our top priority is ensuring your process is smooth from start to finish.

-## Why do we charge a service fee?
+## What's the cost?

-LanceMatch charges a 15% service fee for each project to cover recruiting efforts, the cost of running the site, and allows us to offer support along the way.
+LanceMatch charges a 10% service fee for each project to cover recruiting efforts, the cost of running the site, and allows us to offer support along the way.